Daztek/NWNX-WSL/README.md

 - `chmod +x run-server.sh`
 - `nano run-server.sh`

-  Edit the file to your liking and don't forget to set `MODNAME` to your module filename, without .mod
+  Edit the file to your liking, by default all plugins but `ServerLogRedirector` are disabled.
+Don't forget to set `MODNAME` to your module filename, without .mod.

   Press `Ctrl+x` to exit and `y` to save.